 In your iPhone or iPad settings (Touch ID and Face ID only)

-To see how to enable Touch ID on your iOS device, please refer to Apple’s official guide by following this link: Use Touch ID on iPhone and iPad.
+To see how to enable Touch ID or Face ID on your iOS device, please refer to Apple’s official guides by following these links:

 In the Dashlane application

 From the main menu, tap on Settings in the bottom right corner, then tap on Security.
 There, enable either Use Face ID or Use PIN code.

 If you choose Use PIN code, you will be asked to enter and confirm your four-digit PIN code.
 No matter which feature you enable, your Master Password will be securely stored on your device.

 Note that both Touch ID or Face ID and PIN code lock cannot be both enabled at the same time.
 You will be forced to disable one if you wish to enable the other.

 If you experience any problem enabling Touch ID, Face ID, or PIN code lock, disable then re-enable them in Dashlane.
 You can also disable and re-enable Touch ID or Face ID in your iOS settings.

 How to use Touch ID, Face ID, or PIN code lock

 Once one of these features has been enabled, they will replace your Master Password as your preferred authentication method, either to sign in to the app or to use Dashlane in Safari and Chrome, for instance.

 After opening Dashlane, simply press your finger lightly on the Home button of your device to use Touch ID, glance at your device to use Face ID, or enter the chosen PIN code.